Error-331/code_tests/docs/bible/links.md

 Longing For Nearness - December 20 (God loved us when we were far from him, and he loves us when we are drawn close by his mercy; When we long for God's presence, we reflect back to God the passion he has for us);

+Eagerly Awaiting - December 21 (The Holy Spirit is the source of our revelation, hope, and faith.
+His work in our lives displays the power of God's transformative mercy; When we don't know what to think, he deepens our understanding; When we don't know where to go, he directs our steps);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;